 - Elite Mooks: The uncommon Royal Guards (seemingly based on the Praetorian aliens) serve this role.

-- Everything's Deader with Zombies: The mutated infested soldiers.
+- Everything's Deader with Zombies: The mutated infested soldiers called infectoids.

 - Evil Is Not a Toy: Guess what the Corrupt General wants to do with the Xenomorphs?

 - Flunky Boss: All the bosses come with some Mooks during the fight, with the exception being the Duel Boss/Dual Boss above.
-In particular is the final fight against the Alien Queen, she summons Degraded Bosses and Elite Mooks midway through the fight!
+Taken Up to Eleven in the final battle against the Alien Queen, wherein she summons Degraded Bosses and Elite Mooks midway through the fight!

 - Go-Karting with Bowser: Predators Warrior and Hunter fit this as they fight aliens while on Dutch's side.

-- Hyperactive Metabolism: Touching food regenerates your health.
+- Hyperactive Metabolism: Picking up food regenerates your health.

 - Impaled with Extreme Prejudice/Half the Man He Used to Be: Just before the Final Boss fight, the Queen impales the Corrupt General and then rips him in two in direct homage to a similar scene in Aliens.